chrisbazley/StreamLib/README.md

   Three make files are supplied:

 - 'Makefile' is intended for use with GNU Make and the GNU C Compiler on Linux.
-- 'Makefile' is intended for use with Acorn Make Utility (AMU) and the Norcroft C compiler supplied with the Acorn C/C++ Development Suite.
+- 'NMakefile' is intended for use with Acorn Make Utility (AMU) and the Norcroft C compiler supplied with the Acorn C/C++ Development Suite.
 - 'GMakefile' is intended for use with GNU Make and the GNU C Compiler.